-- The North Staffordshire Methodist Heritage Pages contain a wealth of information on the Methodist movement in the north of the county and include histories and photographs of chapels in the area.
+- The Methodist Heritage Staffordshire Page contain a wealth of information on the Methodist movement in the county and include histories and photographs of chapels in the area.

 - Staffordshire Archive Services' Staffordshire Past Track pages include a selection of old photographs, plans and drawings of selected churches in the county.